andyclymer/circuitpython_libs/README.md

-# circuitpython_libs
+# CircuitPython Libraries

-Libraries for use with CircuitPython
+Helper libraries for use with [CircuitPython](https://circuitpython.readthedocs.io)